Sidrah-Madiha/Project-TV-Script-Generation-Udacity/README.md

 This is the fourth project of Deep Learning Nanodegree Program (Using a DCGAN on the CelebA dataset to generate images of new and realistic human faces.)

-# Project: TV Script Generator
+# Project Overview: TV Script Generator
 In this project, I have generated my own Seinfeld TV scripts using RNNs.I have used part of the Seinfeld dataset of scripts from 9 seasons.
 The Neural Network build will generate a new ,"fake" TV script, based on patterns it recognizes in the training data.

 # Installation: